When it comes to starting a successful ecommerce business, you have to know how to get reviews on Amazon.

 I first try to get the customer to sign up for my email list by offering them a special ebook or a warranty (depending on the product).
 Then, once they are on my list, I remind them to leave an honest review.

-Amazon Review Strategy #4: Launch A Giveaway Or A Discount Promotion
+Amazon Review Strategy #6: Launch A Rebate Promotion With Facebook Messenger

 Here’s how it works